BJeannot1/Telegram-lumberjack-game-bot/README.md

  ## 2.Required librairied

 The bot uses the following python libraries :

--selenium, win32api and win32 con, for automation purposes
+- selenium, win32api and win32 con, for automation purposes

--numpy, for reading the file of parameters
+- numpy, for reading the file of parameters

--pyautoguy, for saving images of the screen and analyzing pixels color
+- pyautoguy, for saving images of the screen and analyzing pixels color

--shutil, for deleting the folder that stores all the tmporary images created when running the code
+- shutil, for deleting the folder that stores all the temporary images created when running the code

   ## 3. Limitations

--This is a bot working on Windows.
+- This is a bot working on Windows only
--You need Firefox installed
+- You need Firefox installed
--The default parameters are adapted only for a resolution of 1920*1080.
+- The default parameters are adapted only for a resolution of 1920*1080.
 You can change the values in the file parameters.txt to adapt the bot to other screen resolutions

   ## 4. Performance
 Here is a video showing off the performance of the code :